code-423n4/2022-09-artgobblers-findings/data/Satyam_Sharma-G.md

 ISSUE 2.
-Use revert to save gas instead of using require... use custome error it is helpful in saving gas rather than using require statement!!!!!
+Use revert to save gas instead of using require... use custom error it is helpful in saving gas rather than using require statement!!!!!

 https://github.com/code-423n4/2022-09-artgobblers/blob/main/src/ArtGobblers.sol#L885